 |Total Fat 4g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Appetizers are a key part of American cuisine, and they are equally, if not more important, in Korean cuisine.
 The great thing about these pancakes, known as kimchi jun in Korean, is that the dish may be served as a hearty snack, an appetizer, or a side dish to any Korean meal or Asian meal generally.

-- 1 to 2 cups kimchi (baechu kimchee, depending on how spicy and crunchy you like your pancake)
+1 to 2 cups kimchi, such as baechu kimchee, depending on how spicy and crunchy you like your pancake

-Heat a sauté pan over medium heat and coat it with a thin layer of oil.
+Heat a sauté pan over medium heat and coat it with a thin layer of vegetable oil.

-Pour batter to fill the pan in a thin layer (about one-third of your batter should fill a regular sauté pan).
+Pour batter to fill the pan in a thin layer (about a third of your batter should fill a regular sauté pan).

 Cook the batter for 3 to 4 minutes until set and golden brown on the bottom.

 Turn over the pancakes with the help of a spatula or a plate.
-Alternatively, you can flip the pancakes in the air.
 Finish the pancakes by cooking 1 to 2 more minutes, adding more oil if necessary.